Hormone replacement therapy: Medical uses

 Approved uses of HRT in the United States include short-term treatment of menopausal symptoms such as hot flashes and vaginal atrophy, and prevention of osteoporosis.
 The American College of Obstetrics and Gynecology (ACOG) approves of HRT for symptomatic relief of menopausal symptoms, and advocates its use beyond the age of 65 in appropriate scenarios.
-The North American Menopause Society (NAMS) 2016 annual meeting mentioned that HRT may have more benefits than risks in women before the age of 60.
+The 2016 annual meeting of The Menopause Society (formerly the North American Menopause Society) mentioned that HRT may have more benefits than risks in women before the age of 60.

 A consensus expert opinion published by The Endocrine Society stated that when taken during perimenopause or the initial years of menopause, HRT carries fewer risks than previously published, and reduces all cause mortality in most scenarios.
 The American Association of Clinical Endocrinologists (AACE) has also released position statements approving of HRT when appropriate.

 Women receiving this treatment are usually post-, peri-, or surgically induced menopausal.
 Menopause is the permanent cessation of menstruation resulting from loss of ovarian follicular activity, defined as beginning twelve months after the final natural menstrual cycle.
 This twelve month time point divides menopause into early and late transition periods known as 'perimenopause' and 'postmenopause'.
 Premature menopause can occur if the ovaries are surgically removed, as can be done to treat ovarian or uterine cancer.

 Demographically, the vast majority of data available is in postmenopausal American women with concurrent pre-existing conditions and an average age of over 60 years.